CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 Results
 ===============

-Results will be saved at ``starter-kit/out/scores.json``, which is of the following form.
+Results will be saved as ``starter-kit/out/scores.json``, which is of the following form.

 .. code-block::